-Tack is a piece of equipment or accessory used on a horse and may include items such as saddles, stirrups, bridles, halters, lead ropes, harnesses and breastplates.
-A wide array of tack is used for different purposes and in different disciplines.
+Gear (sometimes referred to as tack) is a piece of equipment or accessory used on a horse and may include items such as saddles, stirrups, bridles, halters, lead ropes, harnesses and breastplates.
+A wide array of gear is used for different purposes and in different disciplines.

-The three key principles related to tack are to ensure it:
+The three key principles related to gear are to ensure it: